-“Joyful Noise” is the key mantra throughout all of my works.
-Focusing down to the root of all art, I use color and movement in abstract formations to shape, inspire, and excite the mind.
-My works have no meaning except for expressing the animation of being.
+Hope weaves “joyful noise” throughout her works.
+Focusing down to the root of all art, she uses color and movement in abstract formations to shape, inspire, and excite the mind.
+She captures the raucous sound of color in the wild and lets it swirl and fly and shout, barely contained by the edges of the canvas.
 White Noise lulls us in to calmness and rest; Joyful Noise is the sound of stimulation and awakening.

 All images copyrighted by Hope Gelfand Alcorn.
 Artwork on this site may not be copied or reproduced in any form without permission from the artist.
-Last updated, June 2019
+Last updated, March 2021